wir3z/hubitat/owntracks-hubitat/README.md

 - Create a HTML FriendsLocation tile
 	- Creates a 'FriendsLocation' HTML attribute that can be added to the dashboards.
 Displays the the all member's current locations in a single map.
 Requires Recorder to be configured.

+# Hubitat Custom Dashboard Tiles
+- Each user device creates the following custom attribute tiles that can be displayed on a dashboard:
+## Each user device
+	- PresenceTile : Designed to be a 1x1 simple tile with location at the top, with the member thumbnail (if available), and their presence status.)
+	- MemberLocation  : If enabled in user device, shows the user on an interactive Google map with other metrics.
+	- PastLocations : If enabled in user device, and requires the OwnTracks Recorder to be configured, shows the user's locations over the past 12-hours on an interactive map.

+## OwnTracks user device
+	- FriendsLocation : If enabled in user device, and requires the OwnTracks Recorder to be configured, shows all user's current locations on an interactive map.

+## Using Dashboard Tiles
+	- Create a dashboard.
+	- 'Pick a Device': Select the user device.
+	- 'Pick a Template': 'Attribute'
+	- 'Options -> Pick and Attribute'.
+Select one of the tile names, above.
+	- Select the height/width from the arrow boxes at the top of the screen.
+'PresenceTile' is made for a 1x1.
+The other can be 2x4 to fit full screen on a mobile app.

 # FAQ (Frequently Asked Questions)
 ## What is OwnTracks?